RainerRoss/WEBSRVUTL/README.md

 <strong>Rainer Ross</strong> is the developer of the hotel search engine www.myhofi.com - this application is powered by IBM i, built with HTML5, CSS3, JavaScript, Db/2 inMemory, Symmetric Multiprocessing, Watson Content Analytics and runs on the server side with pure free RPG Web Services. myhofi.com was awarded in 2015 with the <strong>IBM Innovation Award</strong>.

-## Why are RPG-Programs runs faster than programs that are written in interpreted languages such as the Net.Data® and PHP scripting languages
+## Why RPG-Programs runs faster than programs that are written in interpreted languages such as the Net.Data® and PHP scripting languages

 CGI programs that are created by compiling source code typically run faster than programs that are written in interpreted languages such as the Net.Data® and PHP scripting languages.
 However, programs that are written in scripting languages tend to be easier to write, maintain, and debug.
 [Read more](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_72/rzaie/rzaieconcgi.htm)